Earth DayECOSYSTEMEnvironment

 As Indonesia is the center of the Coral Triangle region, hence the communities across Indonesia host the celebration of CT Day every year.
 In 2019, Indonesia celebrated the day on the 19th of June at Kusamaba Beach, Dawan, Klungkung, in East Bali.
 The event was held in collaboration with Coastal & Marine Resources Mgmt.
 Center Denpasar.

 A beach clean-up activity was conducted where more than 300 individuals participated from local schools and local govt. & many other groups.
-These groups collected more than 250 kgs. of trash that mostly came from household and fishing industry sources.
+These groups collected more than 250 kg of trash that mostly came from household and fishing industry sources.

 Beach-cleanup-activity-save-oceans